Climate Change Risk Management

 Currently, D-Link has sufficient funds of its own and has no urgent and continuing financing needs.
 However, it will maintain its focus on green financing or low-carbon financing, maintain close contact with financial institutions that actively promote sustainable and low-carbon financing, improve the quality of its own ESG disclosure information, and maintain its qualifications in line with the green financing review standards.
 In order to quickly obtain the support of banks and evaluation agencies when operations require, we can undertake borrowings or issue bonds linked to sustainable development, so as to minimize the Company‘s capital costs while demonstrating the Company‘s long-term commitment to climate change and environmental sustainability.

-*For the complete list of climate-related opportunities and responses, please refer to D-Link’s 2023 Sustainability Report, pages 111-112
+* For the complete list of climate-related opportunities and responses, please refer to D-Link’s 2024 Sustainability Report, pages P.115-116

 Risk Management

-D-Link manages climate-related risks and opportunities through 4 key processes: collecting relevant issues and trends via monthly ESG Taskforce meetings, regularly assessing the impact and materiality of each risk and opportunity, formulating corresponding strategies and indicators, and applying PDCA principles for regular tracking and review.
+D-Link manages climate-related risks and opportunities through 4 key processes : collecting relevant issues and trends via monthly ESG Task Force meetings, regularly assessing the impact and materiality of each risk and opportunity, formulating corresponding strategies and indicators, and applying PDCA principles for annual tracking and review.
 This structured approach aims to achieve overall control and ensure timely responses.
+For the material climate risks identified, the ESG Office not only reports them upwards but also submits them to the Risk Management Task Force for evaluation regarding their potential inclusion in the Company’s overall risk management system.

 Climate-related Risk/Opportunity Identification Process